-Northland house burns down after water blaster sparks alight
+Northland house burns down after water blaster sparks trigger blaze

 A water blaster which reportedly caught alight sparked a blaze that burned a house to the ground and ripped through 5ha south of Mamaranui, Northland.

-Fire and Emergency New Zealand northern shift manager Craig Dally said two choppers were called in when the vegetation caught alight.
+Fire and Emergency northern shift manager Craig Dally said two helicopters were called in when the vegetation caught alight.

-The fire was now mostly out, with crews dampening down remaining hot spots, Dally said.
+The fire was mostly out by about 8pm, with crews dampening down remaining hot spots, Dally said.

 No other properties were involved and there were no reports of injuries.

-NZTA advised that part of SH12 in Mamaranui was shut due to a large scrub fire about 6pm.
+NZ Transport Agency advised that part of State Highway 12 in Mamaranui was shut due to a large scrub fire about 6pm.

 Just under two hours later, the road was reopened with the fire extinguished.